DS3a/DS3a/README.md

 ### Hello There,
-I'm a full stack robotics engineer; (A little bit of a Electronics, Software, and Mechanical engineer)
+I'm a full stack robotics engineer; (A bit of an Electronics, Software, and Mechanical engineer)

 - 🔭 I’m currently working on:
     -  Autonomous ground vehicles and drones